open-design-kit/opendesignkit/wiki/human-spectrogram.md

 Instructor Notes
 ----------------

 First, explain the task.
-A statement will be made and the players will move around the room, or move their cards on trello to the agree or disagree side.
+A statement will be made and the participants will move around the room, or move their cards on trello to the agree or disagree side.

-Players in the middle of the room, or the "I don't know" column are unsure how to react to the statement.
+Participants in the middle of the room, or the "I don't know" column are unsure how to react to the statement.

 Now explain that at any time, you can move and change your mind about a statement.

-After players make their initial movements, ask each to explain why they chose what they did.
+After participants make their initial movements, ask each to explain why they chose what they did.
-Ask if a player thinks another player's choice seems right to them.
+Ask if a participant thinks another participant's choice seems right to them.
 Ask if anyone wants to challenge other's choices and compel them to change their mind.

 **Icebreaker questions:**